UWPRG/MOLSIM-2020/W3/README.md

 Submit HW before next Friday (1/31/2020) at 11:59 PM

-Answer the following questions and the following calculations, and upload your file w ith your name in the title to github using a pull request
+Answer the following questions and the following calculations, and upload your file with your name in the title to github using a pull request

 ```
 1.)
 Conduct a geometry optimization for methane using the following levels of theory: